JamesHBickerton/DevNotes/Notes/JAVASCRIPTNOTES2025.md

 - To call a function with the brackets, you would do the following: `console.log(james["calcAge"](1995));`

 - `for` <strong>loops</strong> are used when you have to repeat a task multiple times.
 Loops need an <strong>iterator/counter</strong>, which is a variable you can declare specifically in your loop to control how the loop iterates (or goes through logic).
 This is usually `i`.
+- It is actually good practice to avoid using loops (just important to know how to do them).
+It is better to use array methods instead (like map, filter and reduce).
 - `for` loops will keep running while the condition is TRUE.
 This can create a loop for an infinite amount of times (whereas `while` loops are used when it is needed for an infinite amount of times).
 - `for (let rep = 1; rep <= 10; rep++) {
   console.log(BACKSLASHLifting weights repetition ${rep}BACKSLASH);`